-The North Dakota Department of Environmental Quality has prepared a Source Water Assessment for the City of Hettinger and the Southwest Water Authority.
-Information regarding this program is available upon request.
-The source water assessment is complete and available at SWA.
-(Contact the SWA office for more information.)

-The City of Hettinger and Southwest Water Authority in cooperation with the North Dakota Department of Environmental Quality, has completed the delineation and contaminant/land use inventory elements of the North Dakota Source Water Protection Program.
-Based on the information from these elements, the North Dakota Department of Environmental Quality has determined that our source water is "moderately susceptible" to potential contaminants.
+Upper Souris Water Users Association is involved in the Wellhead Protection Program.
+Copies of Upper Souris's Wellhead Protection Plan along with the relevant information are available at the association's office during normal business hours.
+The North Dakota Department of Environmental Quality has prepared a source water assessment for the city of Lansford and Upper Souris Water User's Association.
+Information on this program is available from Upper Souris Water Users and the city of Lansford during normal business hours.
+The above- mentioned public water systems, in cooperation with the North Dakota Department of Environmental Quality has completed the delineation and contaminant/land use inventory elements of the North Dakota Source Water Protection Program.
+Based on the information from these elements, the North Dakota Department of Environmental Quality has determined that our source water is "not likely susceptible" to potential contaminants.
 No significant sources of contamination have been identified.

-If you have any questions about this report or concerning your water utility, please contact Krista Faller, Hettinger City Auditor, at 701-567-4363.
+If you have any questions about this report or concerning your water utility, please contact the city office at 701- 263-5534.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Wednesday of the month at 7:00 a.m., MST in the National Guard Armory Conference Room.
-If you are aware of non-English speaking individuals who need help with the appropriate language translation, please call Krista at the number listed above.
+They are held on the first Monday of each month at 7:00 PM at Lansford Mall meeting room.
+If you are aware of non-English speaking individuals who need help with the appropriate language translation, please call Janet Krause at the number listed above.

-The City of Hettinger would appreciate it if large volume water customers would please post copies of this Annual Drinking Water Quality Report in conspicuous locations or distribute them to tenants, residents, patients, students, and/or employees so individuals who consume the water, but do not receive a water bill, can learn about our water system.
+The city of Lansford would appreciate it if large volume water customers posted copies of Annual Drinking Water Quality Report in conspicuous locations or distribute them to tenants, residents, patients, students, and/or employees, so individuals who consume the water, but do not receive a water bill can learn about our water system.

-The city of Hettinger routinely monitors for contaminants in your drinking water per Federal and State laws.
+The city of Lansford routinely monitors for contaminants in your drinking water per Federal and State laws.
 The following table shows the results of our monitoring for the period of January 1st to December 31st, 2024.
 As authorized and approved by EPA, the state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-Some of our data [e.g., for inorganic contaminants], though representative, is more than one year old.

-EPA requires monitoring of over 80 drinking water
+Some of our data [e.g., for inorganic contaminants], though representative, is more than one year old.EPA requires monitoring of over 80 drinking water contaminants.

-contaminants.
 Those contaminants listed in the table are the only contaminants detected in your drinking water.
 Unregulated contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 We have learned through our monitoring and testing that some contaminants have been detected.

 The EPA has determined that your water IS SAFE at these levels.

-Please call our office at 701-567-4363 if you have questions.
-The City of Hettinger works diligently to provide top quality water to every tap.
+Please call our office at 701-263-5534 if you have questions.
+The City of Lansford works diligently to provide top quality water to every tap.
 We ask all our customers help us protect our water resources, which are the heart of our community, our way of life and our children's future.